 All appointments to the Board and re-elections of Directors and removal of Board members are carried out in accordance with the Companies Act and the Company's Articles of Association.
-In accordance with best practice and developing Corporate Governance, Directors stand for re-election on an annual basis.
+In accordance with best practice, Directors stand for re-election on an annual basis.